 A product roadmap outlines the vision, direction, priorities, and progress of a solution or service.
 It’s a plan of action that provides end-to-end visibility of a development process and aligns key internal and external stakeholders (and the wider organisation) with its short and long-term goals.

 While all product roadmaps track progress and show what’s being built, it’s also important to outline why.
-This is crucial as new products should be linked to the overall business strategy and any development process should be flexible enough to respond to customer feedback and the ever-changing business landscape.
+This is crucial as new products should be linked to the overall Customer Experience strategy and any development process should be flexible enough to respond to customer feedback and the ever-changing business landscape.

 What are the benefits of a product roadmap?